Skip to main content

 If you have a specific project idea in mind, start sharing those ideas to see who is interested, but remain open to new opportunities and new ways to frame your idea.
 Actively seek conversations that expand your understanding of the issue at hand.

-Actively listen to end users and probe with questions
+Actively listen to intended users and probe with questions

 • What users or user groups are involved in addressing the management need?